 Building is easy!

-Alternatively there are local website developers, such as Silver Websites, who will build and manage a simple site cost effectively for you.
+Alternatively there are a number of local website developers who will build and manage a simple site cost effectively for you.
+After deciding what exactly you need from your website, call two or three for quotes.

 Your website needs to be mobile friendly, not only to reach consumers on the go, but to stay on the right side of Google’s search rankings.
 Be easily navigable, have a clear call to action, direct them to your social media channels, and most importantly offer regular content updates, such as blogs and photos.